-Milwaukee M18 Fuel Impact Driver Unveiled For Its 4th Generation
+Milwaukee M18 Fuel Impact Driver Shows Off 4th Generation Power

-The Milwaukee M18 Fuel Impact Driver didn’t have much room for improvement in its third generation, but that didn’t stop Milwaukee’s product team from working on it anyway.
-Now even better, it’s the Milwaukee 2953 is the new flagship impact driver.
-So what exactly is different about this one?
+The Milwaukee M18 Fuel Impact Driver (2953) had little room for improvement in its fourth generation, but that didn’t stop Milwaukee’s product team from releasing it anyway.
+Now, even better, the Milwaukee 2953 represents the new flagship impact driver in the company’s lineup.
+We got our hands on this impact driver and tested it to see how well it performed.

 Milwaukee M18 Fuel Impact Driver Performance